v-strings/GodTierArchiveWebsite/source/channels/index.rst

 Channels
 ==========

- OVER HALF of ALL LTG-related videos on youtube have been wiped in less than 2 years (OVER 4500 VIDEOS), so this archive exists to ensure troll channels are preserved.
+OVER HALF of all LTG-related videos on youtube have been wiped in less than 2 years (over 4500 videos), I know this since I saved them to a master playlist and kept track.
+So this archive exists to ensure troll channels are preserved.

 .. grid:: 2
    :gutter: 2